Best AI Coding Tools and Agents (2026): Complete Comparison

 The Parallel Powerhouse

-Run Claude Code for complex tasks and Codex for well-scoped ones, both orchestrated by Superset in parallel worktrees.
-Maximum throughput with agent flexibility.
-Add Copilot in your editor for inline completions.
+Run Claude Code for complex work and Codex for well-scoped tasks, both orchestrated by Superset in parallel worktrees.
+Add Copilot or Cursor in your editor for inline assistance.

 Superset + OpenCode + Aider